Translate

 2 Yakovlev Yak-9P Polish Navy.

-The Yak-9 had the title of the Soviet Union's most mass-produced aircraft produced from 1942 through to 1948, with 17,000 aircraft constructed!
+The Yak-9 held the title of the Soviet Union's most mass-produced aircraft, produced from 1942 to 1948, with a total of 17,000 aircraft constructed.

 It was said to perform better than the Messerschmitt Bf 109G and the Focke-Wulf Fw190A.

-Overall, it is a very recommendable museum, and the Beer is excellent.
+Overall, it is highly recommended, and the local Polish beer is excellent.

 No comments: